 There are many places where you can purchase seeds and paraphernalia in Vienna including Bushplanet, just off Mariahilfer Strasse and from the vending machines at Seeds2Go on the corner of Burggasse and Schottenfeldgasse in Neubau.

 I sometimes regret moving to Budapest instead of Vienna.
 Vienna is often rated as one of the most liveable cities in the world and with good reason.
-I adore Vienna, both from the perspective of a tourist and a (would-be) resident.
-Even though I have recently discovered the beauty and delicious food of the 4th district, Neubau is still my favourite neighbourhood in Vienna.26
+I adore Vienna, both from the perspective of a tourist and a (would-be) resident or digital nomad.
+Even though I have recently discovered the beauty and delicious food of the 4th district, Neubau is still my favourite neighbourhood in Vienna.28